 This section focuses on European patent law, including the case law of the EPO boards of appeals.
 It also covers legislative initiatives such as the unitary patent.

 Learning & events

 Sign up for this section for information on conferences and training opportunities, as well as the European qualifying examination (EQE) and e-learning modules.

-This is the option to choose for updates and information on the EPO's online services, including Online Filing, Online Fee Payment and the European Patent Register, as well as our online services user training days.
+This is the option to choose for updates and information on the EPO's online services, including Online Filing, Central Fee Payment and the European Patent Register, as well as our online services user training days.